 Tones have a healing effect on our bodies, calm our minds and awaken our spirits.
 The resonance and vibration of sound releases stress and emotional blockages in the body and calms the mind.
 The calming of mind expands conscious awareness and connection with spirit.
 Wind chimes thereby help enhance the mind/body/spirit connection bringing us a sense of peace and well being.

-The Agogo/Gankogui is sometimes referred to as Gapkanvi, or “forged iron carrying a child”.
-The larger bell is considered to be the parent of the smaller one.
-The larger bell of the Agogo/Gankogui is tuned approximately one octave (Tin) below the smaller one (Go) – The person playing Agogo/Gankogui must have excellent time and not be distracted easily.
+The Agogo/Gankogui is sometimes referred to as “forged iron carrying a child”.
+The larger Bell is considered to be the parent of the smaller one.
+The larger Bell of the Agogo/Gankogui is tuned approximately one octave (Tin) below the smaller one (Go) – The person playing Agogo/Gankogui must have excellent time and not be distracted easily.